Bhutan–China relations: History

-The Indian government constrains Bhutan and needs India's approval when developing diplomatic relations with other countries.
-Bhutan has no diplomatic relations with any of the five permanent members of the UN Security Council.
-It is the only UN member state worldwide that has not established diplomatic relations with either the People's Republic of China or the Republic of China.
-It is the only country of the PRC's bordering neighbors that do not have diplomatic relations with them.

-Boundary Issues
+Boundary issues

 With the entry of the People's Liberation Army into Tibet, some Tibetan settlements in western Tibet, formerly controlled by the Bhutanese government, came under the control of the People's Republic of China.
-While some sources believe that the Bhutan-China border was settled in a secret agreement during 1961, neither country has ever publicly acknowledged such an agreement.
+While some sources believe that the Bhutan–China border was settled in a secret agreement during 1961, neither country has ever publicly acknowledged such an agreement.
+In the 1980s, Bhutan relinquished its claim to a 154-square-mile area called Kula Khari on its northern border with China.
 In 1998, the two countries signed a peace and tranquility agreement, although border disputes remain.
 A 2002 official statement by the King of Bhutan to the National Assembly, specifies that there are still four disputed areas between Bhutan and China.

+The two countries signed a memorandum of understanding in 2022 to begin the process of settling the border.
+In 2023, Bhutanese foreign minister Tandi Dorji met with Chinese foreign minister Wang Yi and Chinese Vice President Han Zheng where both sides indicated hopes to resolve the border dispute and develop formal ties.

+In 2025, Bhutan referred to Tibet as "Xizang" in an official statement, sparking criticism from Tibetan groups alleging that the term erases Tibetan identity.

 Mitigation

-In 1974, Bhutan invited Ma Muming, Charge d'Affaires of the Chinese Embassy in India, to attend the coronation of the fourth Bhutanese King Jigme Singye Wangchuck.
+In 1974, Bhutan invited Ma Muming, chargé d'affaires of the Chinese Embassy in India, to attend the coronation of the fourth Bhutanese King Jigme Singye Wangchuck.
 In 1983, Chinese Foreign Minister Wu Xueqian and Bhutanese Foreign Minister Dawa Tsering held talks in New York on establishing bilateral relations.
 In 1984, China and Bhutan began direct negotiations on the border dispute.
-Since then, the two countries have taken turns holding border meetings in their respective capitals.

-China and Bhutan signed a bilateral agreement on their border disputes at the 12th boundary meeting in 1998.
-China reaffirmed its respect for Bhutan's sovereignty and territorial integrity in the agreement.
-The two sides also proposed the Five Principles of Peaceful Coexistence.
-However, China later built roads in the territory claimed by Bhutan, and China was accused of violating the agreement and provoking tension.
-In 2002, China submitted some files to prove its sovereignty over the disputed land, and the two sides reached a provisional agreement after consultation.

-In June 2012, then-Chinese Premier Wen Jiabao met with Bhutanese Prime Minister Jigme Thinley, which was the first meeting between the two countries heads of government.

-On October 14, 2021, Chinese Assistant Foreign Minister Wu Jianghao and Bhutanese Foreign Minister Thandit Dorji signed a Memorandum of Understanding on the "Three-Step Roadmap" for accelerating the Sino-Bhutan border negotiations by video in Beijing and Thimphu, respectively.